harcokuppens/pyproject.bash/README.md

     If you only want to open a new bash shell for the project you can just use the 'activate' command.

+    About context projects and editable installs in context.txt:

     Your project may have some related projects on which your project depends, or your project is a dependency off.
 We call them 'context' projects, because these are in the context of your project.
 Often during development when making changes to your project you may need related changes in the context projects.
 Using editable installs python allows us to also install these context projects editable in your project.
 Because the editable installs are only needed during development we do not want to configure them in the pyproject.toml config.
-The latter file is used for building a production ready release package.
-Therefore we use a separate configfile 'context.txt' in which we configure the editable installs.
+The latter file is used for building a production ready release package with 'python -m build'.
+Therefore we use a separate configfile 'context.txt' in which we configure the editable installs purely used for development.

     The convention is to git clone a context project X into the context/X/ subdir of your project, and the add a line '-e context/X' to the context.txt config file.
+    Also the main project is added with a line '-e .' to the context.txt config file.
+    Editable install of the main project is required if your project uses the src-layout, because otherwise python files are in the src/ subdirectory won't be made available on the PYTHONPATH automatically.
+The editable install of your main project solves that!

+    After git cloning the main project, then git cloning of the context projects into the context folder must be done manually or by a custom script.
-    Git cloning the project must be done manually, but after that the wrapper script can do the editable install automatically for you.
-The editable install also is added to the projects lockfile, so if we later need to reactivate the project it will automatically use the editable install instead of a normal install.
+    Then the wrapper script can do all dependencies installs, including the editable installs automatically for you.
+The editable installs are also added to the project's lockfile, so if we later need to reactivate the project the editable installs are also done again.

     The context.txt and the lockfile are only used during development.
     For production we only need pyproject.toml.